What the Seven Summits Actually Cost in 2026: Real Itemised Spreadsheets, Peak by Peak

 When you decide to climb the Seven Summits, the first question is always how much will it cost?
 The second question is always can I trust the answer?
-Most published cost guides get one or both wrong.
+Generally, most published cost guides get one or both wrong.
 They list operator-website prices without including permits, flights, gear, tips, or insurance — making the total look 30 to 50 percent lower than reality.
-Or they hedge with ranges so vague that “Aconcagua costs $4,000 to $10,000” becomes “I have no idea, plan for either.”
-This investigation does it differently.
-For each of the seven summits, you’ll find a line-by-line spreadsheet built from real 2026 operator quotes, current permit fees, average international flight costs, and the actual tips and hidden expenses climbers pay.
-The numbers reflect what someone climbing today, in 2026, will write checks for.
-If you’re saving for the Seven Summits, this is the page to print and tape to your wall.
+Specifically, others hedge with ranges so vague that “Aconcagua costs $4,000 to $10,000” becomes “I have no idea, plan for either.”

-| Peak | Continent | Elevation | Lean mid-tier | Premium mid-tier |
+| Peak | Continent | Elevation | Lean Mid-Tier | Premium Mid-Tier |

 |---|---|---|---|---|